AndrejZaf/whacameal-web/README.md

 </p>

 <p align="center">
-    <b>Exploring NextJS by creating a blog like application for managing and exploring recipes.</b>
+    <b>Exploring NextJS by creating a blog like application for managing, exploring recipes and leveraging Google Gemini for content generation.</b>
 </p>

 <p align="center">